carbon-design-system/design-system-website/src/content/style/motion/motion.md

   </label>
 </div>

 - The best interface motion may go unnoticed, because motion must not distract the user from their tasks.
-If your motion frequently noticed by the average users, consider removing it, or minimizing it.
+Is your motion frequently noticed by the average users?
+If so consider removing it, or minimizing it.

 </br>